smartems/smartems/docs/sources/features/datasources/elasticsearch.md

 ### Server access mode (Default)

 All requests will be made from the browser to smartEMS backend/server which in turn will forward the requests to the data source and by that circumvent possible Cross-Origin Resource Sharing (CORS) requirements.
-The URL needs to be accessible from the grafana backend/server if you select this access mode.
+The URL needs to be accessible from the smartems backend/server if you select this access mode.

 ### Browser (Direct) access